nixiesearch/nixiesearch/SECURITY.md

 ## Supported Versions

-We always recommend using the latest version of Metarank to ensure you get all security updates.
+We always recommend using the latest version of Nixiesearch to ensure you get all security updates.

 ## Reporting a Vulnerability

-Please create an [Issue](https://github.com/metarank/metarank/issues) to report any security vulnerabilities.
+Please create an [Issue](https://github.com/nixiesearch/nixiesearch/issues) to report any security vulnerabilities.